rickballard/CoCivium/docs/ops/policy/BP_ASSISTANT_BLOCKS.md

   - Call `Disable-CoPongTrigger` during product exit/cleanup.
   - Clear session gates: unset `REPOACCEL_ACTIVE` / `COAGENT_ACTIVE`.
   - Do **not** write profile entries for `???` (session-only, wash-away on PS exit).
-- CoAgent extra guardrail: enable only when a CoCivium sentinel exists **or** repo has `.coagent-allow-copong`.
+- CoAgent extra guardrail: enable only when a CoCivium™ sentinel exists **or** repo has `.coagent-allow-copong`.

 - **Chat ACK:** When a CoPong is pasted into chat, the assistant replies `ACK CoPong - <SetName or (none)> @ <local time>` with a 1-paragraph summary and the next action.